SmoIIy/echogardiner.dk/README.md

 ### Launching

 Run `npm run build` and upload the dist folder to webdock.
+The server is called 'testjanus'